MetaQil® Frequently Asked Questions

 What are the problems associated with metallic taste?

-Taste disorders in unhealthy patients can cause an aversion to foods, therefore affecting their ability to maintain optimal health.
+Taste disorders can cause an aversion to foods, affecting the ability to maintain optimal health.
 This leads to a reduced level of muscle mass, body function, and overall quality of life.
-Additionally, this can cause a reduced ability to differentiate substances, resulting in increased intake of salt and sugar, potentially resulting in chronic diseases such as heart failure and diabetes.
+The impaired flavor distinction may result in increased intake of salt and sugar, potentially resulting in chronic diseases such as heart failure and diabetes.

 Will I have a taste disorder forever?